kingakimbrel/portfolio-OnlineBookStore/README.md

 Summary:

-OnlineBookStore is a sample application developed in .Net technology such as C# language, MVC 5, WCF, MS SqlServer.
+OnlineBookStore is a sample application developed in .Net technologies such as C# language, MVC 5, WCF, MS SqlServer.
 I used nHibernate as an ORM tool and Automapper for mapping purposes between layers.
 Scripts to create sample database are placed in OnlineBookStore.sql file.

 Info: